BenMiriello/riddle-me-this/README.md

 For sanity and simplicity: Pre-commit hooks and CI should always be in sync.
 If a commit passes locally but fails in CI, see what's been changed recently in `package.json` or `ci.yml` and realign them.

+### Git Branch Sync Helper

+Automatic branch sync checking is enabled via Husky git hooks.
+When you checkout any branch, it automatically:

+- Checks if the branch is behind remote
+- Detects version mismatches in `package.json`
+- Provides interactive options to pull, view changes, or skip

+This helps stay synced with version bumps from the CI/CD pipeline.
+Note that the workflow (`ci.yml`) automatically merges remote `production` into `main` after automatically bumping the version during update/deploy.

 ## Deployment

 ### Normal Production Deploy (Recommended)